-This Allies mom is confused and discouraged, and wary of being manipulated by her son who has begun using again while still at home.
+This Allies mom is confused and discouraged, and wary of being manipulated by her son.
+He is relapsing while still at home.

 Illustration © Eleanor Davis